 Child support guidelines in California include a complicated formula that is used to determine which parent, if either, should pay child support.
 The guidelines take into account several factors and are presumptively equitable and fair.
 Some of the factors considered include the general standard of living, the current cost of raising a child, and both parents’ incomes and resources.
 Specific reasons have to be set forth if a judge decides to deviate from the child support guidelines.

-To schedule a free phone consultation with our Corona divorce lawyers, call our Corona office at (951) 666-5191.
+Schedule a free phone consultation with a Corona divorce lawyers.
+Call (951) 666-5191!
 We look forward to helping you resolve your problems effectively.